Embarrassingly, I almost missed my very first week of school during my first year of teaching.

 The above practices can help to create a deeper state of embodiment for the teachers who utilize them.
 It’s no surprise that teachers who have the strongest sense of embodiment are those who make the most impact – these teachers are the ones we remember, not for the things they did, but for the felt sense we had of their unique ways of being.

 I wish you a beautiful start to the school year – may you enjoy being… and being together with your students!

 Kory O’Rourke has been a public high school teacher and school leader for over a decade, first in San Diego and then in San Francisco.
 She’s passionate about mindfulness, social-emotional learning and wellness for all humans (especially those in schools), the pursuit of equity, and supporting communities in their work to break free from systems of oppression.
-Kory is a Mindful Schools Certified Mindfulness Instructor and an adjunct faculty member at the University of San Francisco, where she teaches and learns from the next generation of teachers.
+Kory is a Mindful Schools Certified Mindfulness Instructor, on staff on the Mindful Schools Training Team, and an adjunct faculty member at the University of San Francisco, where she teaches and learns from the next generation of teachers.